-A traditional e-commerce option has an interdependent relationship between the site’s front ends and back ends.
+A traditional e-commerce website has an interdependent relationship between the site’s front and back-ends.
 This makes it fast to set up and launch but limits customization.
-So it affects the customer experience and how you operate your website.
+So it affects the customer experience and your website’s operations.

-This article explores the pros and cons of headless and traditional ecommerce solutions so you can make the best choice for your small business.
+This article explores the pros and cons of headless and traditional e-commerce products so you can make the best choice for your small business.

-- Headless e-commerce uncouples the front ends and back ends to allow for more customization and flexibility in the design.
+- Headless e-commerce uncouples the front and back-ends to allow for more customization and flexibility in the design.